iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 ## Introduction
 Parkour is a popular game genre.
 This starter kit equips you with the tools and skills you need to create a well polished and fun Parkour game for the iOS and Android using Cocos2D-x.

-They say a picture is worth a thousand words, so here’s a sneak peek of what you will be capable of doing by the end of this book:
+Picture speaks louder than words, so here’s a sneak peek of what you will be capable of doing by the end of this book:

 ![overview](./overview.png)